Internet Providers in California

 State rankings and coverage analysis—fiber leaders, overall broadband stats, and underserved areas.

-California has a highly concentrated broadband market (HHI: 90,725) where Viasat dominates with 100% coverage reach — 0 percentage points ahead of the next-largest provider, Starlink at 100%.
-In highly concentrated markets, consumers typically see fewer promotional offers and less pressure on the leading provider to invest in network upgrades.
-The remaining 10 providers in California cover a fraction of addresses, limiting their competitive impact.
+California has a competitive broadband market (HHI: 1,010) where EchoStar leads with 100% coverage reach — 5 percentage points ahead of the next-largest provider, UnWired Broadband Holding at 95%.
+With one provider this dominant, California households often have fewer competing deals to play off each other, and the leader faces little urgency to cut prices or upgrade speeds.
+The remaining 8 providers in California cover a fraction of addresses, limiting their competitive impact.
 Research from the FCC shows that markets with one dominant provider average higher monthly costs compared to markets with two or more meaningfully overlapping competitors.

 Fiber-optic internet availability in California stands at 78% — 21 percentage points above the national average of 57%.
 This exceptional fiber penetration places California among the top-tier U.S. markets for FTTH (fiber-to-the-home) deployment.
 Residents here benefit from the fastest, most reliable internet technology available, with symmetrical upload and download speeds that support remote work, 4K streaming, and large household bandwidth demands without compromise.
 Cable broadband reaches 85% of addresses — 13 points above the national cable average of 72%.
 Strong cable coverage ensures most households have access to speeds of 100 Mbps or higher, making cable a reliable fallback even where fiber has not yet arrived.